-- Knight In Sour Armor: More than the previous versions, takes a cynical view toward his missions and his MI-6 superiors.
+- Knight in Sour Armour: More than the previous versions, takes a cynical view toward his missions and his MI6 superiors.
 That still won't prevent him from doing the right thing, whether part of his assignment or not.

-- Manipulative Bastard: Dalton's Bond is essentially Iago to Sanchez's Othello in Licence to Kill.
+- Manipulative Bastard: He's essentially Iago to Sanchez's Othello in Licence to Kill.